lorenzo132/Modmail-Development/.github/CONTRIBUTING.md

 We use [black](https://github.com/python/black) for a unified code style.

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under the project's GNU Affero General Public License v3.0.

 ## References
 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)